Fitch Affirms Denmark at 'AAA'; Outlook Stable

-Denmark's 'AAA' IDRs and Stable Outlooks reflect the following key rating drivers:
+Denmark's 'AAA' IDRs and Stable Outlook reflect the following key rating drivers:

-The Stable Outlook reflects Fitch's assessment that downside risks to the rating are currently moderate.
-However, future developments that could individually or collectively result in negative rating action include:
+The Outlook is Stable.
+Consequently, Fitch's sensitivity analysis does not currently anticipate developments with a high likelihood of leading to a rating change.
+However, future developments that could, individually or collectively, result in negative rating action include:

 The ratings and Outlooks are sensitive to a number of assumptions:

 Fitch assumes that the Danish krone peg to the euro under the ERM2 remains in place.